Concept 9 Specialized chromosomes determine gender.

 Nettie Maria Stevens (1861-1912)

 Nettie Stevens was one of the first female scientists to make a name for herself in the biological sciences.
 She was born in Cavendish, Vermont.
-Her family settled in Westford, Vermont.
+Her family settled in Westford, Massachusetts.
 Stevens' father was a carpenter and handyman.
 He did well enough to own quite a bit of Westford property, and could afford to send his children to school.

 Stevens was a brilliant student, consistently scoring the highest in her classes.
 In 1896, Stevens went to California to attend Leland Stanford University.
 She graduated with a masters in biology.
 Her thesis involved a lot of microscopic work and precise, careful detailing of new species of marine life.
 This training was a factor in her success with later investigations of chromosomal behavior.